2GO Travel: Livery history

 M/V "2GO Maligaya" painted on the current 2021 livery.

 A new livery was unveiled in 2021 with the introduction of 2GO Maligaya, and later, 2GO Masagana.
-The livery was overhauled giving the ships a much modern and festive appearance.
+The livery was overhauled, giving the ships a more modern and festive appearance.
 Although still dominated with white and magenta colors, the livery features several colorful shapes scattered around the vessel representing 2GO's brand identity, core pillars, and values.
-The bow features a large wave-like figure painted in magenta with white stripes, with vessels' names in a new font, painted in different colors akin to a rainbow.
-The future vessels will be painted with this version of livery.
+The bow features a large wave-like figure painted in magenta with white stripes, with the vessels' names in a new font, painted in different colors akin to a rainbow.
+Future vessels will be painted with this version of livery.

 Incidents and accidents

 MV St. Gregory the Great

-On June 15, 2013, MV St. Gregory the Great, bound from Iloilo to Bacolod and Cagayan de Oro allegedly took a wrong shortcut and was involved in a grounding incident off Siete Pecados Islands near Iloilo and Guimaras, damaging its hull and flooding its engine room with seawater.
+On June 15, 2013, MV St. Gregory the Great, bound from Iloilo to Bacolod and Cagayan de Oro, allegedly took an improper shortcut and was involved in a grounding incident off the Siete Pecados Islands near Iloilo and Guimaras, damaging its hull and flooding its engine room with seawater.
 All 364 passengers onboard safely disembarked.

 MV St. Thomas Aquinas

-On August 16, 2013, at 9 pm as it approached Cebu City's harbor, MV St. Thomas Aquinas, collided with the cargo ship MV Sulpicio Express Siete of Philippine Span Asia Carrier Corporation and sank in 100 feet deep off Talisay, Cebu.
+On August 16, 2013 at 9 pm, as it approached Cebu City's harbor, MV St. Thomas Aquinas, collided with the cargo ship MV Sulpicio Express Siete of Philippine Span Asia Carrier Corporation and sank in 100-foot-deep water off Talisay, Cebu.
 The ship was carrying 831 people—715 passengers and 116 crewmembers.
-629 people were rescued immediately and as of August 17, 2013, 31 bodies have been recovered leaving 172 unaccounted for.
+629 people were rescued immediately and as of August 17, 2013, 31 bodies had been recovered leaving 172 unaccounted for.
 MV Sulpicio Express Siete with 36 crew members on board did not sink and returned safely to port.
-It had a large hole in its bow above the water line, clearly visible in news photos.
+It had a large hole in its bow above the waterline, clearly visible in news photos.

 MV St. Anthony de Padua

 On August 7, 2021, MV St. Anthony de Padua was undergoing quarantine in Bauan, Batangas after 28 of the 82 crew members aboard tested positive for the coronavirus disease 2019.
-There were no known passengers on board the said vessel.
+There were no known passengers on board the vessel.
 The Maritime Industry Authority (MARINA) in Calabarzon suspended the vessel's passenger safety certificate, and Transport Secretary Arthur Tugade tasked MARINA, the Philippine Ports Authority (PPA), and the Philippine Coast Guard (PCG) to investigate possible lapses leading to the incident.

 MV St. Francis Xavier

 On June 8, 2024, MV St Francis Xavier experienced engine trouble while departing Coron and bound to Puerto Princesa.
 During its undocking maneuver, the vessel lost all power and was left dead in the water so the crew anchored the ship to prevent it from drifting.
 While engineers worked on restoring power, the vessel's stern ran aground in a shallow area near the pier due to low tide.
 The power was restored at 10PM, but the ship remained immobilized as the stern was still grounded.
 All passengers were safely disembarked.
-There are no signs of leakage or oil spills around the vessel.
+There were no signs of leakage or oil spills around the vessel.
 On June 9, MV St. Francis Xavier returned to the port of Coron for a thorough assessment and later continued its voyage.